brainwipe/icar/books/core/Chapters as Markdown/ch2-combat.md

 ## The Turn Sequence

 There are different turn sequences for each type of combat.
-Once a combat sequence is complete, the GM will announce that the combat turn is over.
+Once a combat sequence is complete, the gamesmaster will announce that the combat turn is over.

 ## Healing